 If you are interested in the Global Scholars Program, simply check that option when you fill out the Common Application (available after Aug.
 1, 2017).

 You’ll then receive detailed information — including the topic of the short essay — on how to apply for the scholarship.
-The deadline for submitting the essay is Feb.
-1, 2018, for Early Action, Early Decision and Regular Decision candidates.
+The deadline for submitting the essay is Nov.
+15 for Early Action and Early Decision, and Feb.
+1 for Regular Decision candidates.

 What you can expect